ivnjlsjnr/ReAzure/README.md

 python main.py
 ```

-#### 4.2: Run FastAPI backend  - On a new terminal and still inside the virtual environment
+#### 4.2: Run FastAPI backend  - On a new terminal and still inside the virtual environment (make sure you are inside ReAzure directory)

 ```bash
 uvicorn api.main:app --reload